-TikTok isn’t the first social media app to exist in India.
-Well established platforms like Facebook and Instagram have been in the Indian market for years.
-Yet none of them have received the enormous popularity that TikTok has experienced.
-TikTok is projected to reach 125 million users in India by the end of 2020.
+TikTok is not the first social media app to exist in India.
+Well-established platforms like Facebook and Instagram have been in the Indian market for years, however, none of them have received the enormous popularity that TikTok has experienced.
+Projections have indicated that TikTok will reach 125 million users in India by the end of 2020.
 This is more than Instagram’s 79 million, and six times more than Snapchat’s 18 million.

 People who were once put down or turned away because of their backgrounds are now free to express themselves.
 This especially benefits the poor and marginalized.

 Traditionally, getting into the entertainment industry required large sums of money.
 Camera equipment, actors, sets and special effects all add up to create quality content.
 TikTok, however, just requires a smartphone.
 Editing, special effects and music are all part of the app.
 TikTok has fought poverty by giving everyone access to these amazing tools.
 Despite a large inequality in wealth, around 340 million people use smartphones in India.

 This means that many of the poor in India can produce content that is just as good as the rich and people are paying attention to it.
 In India, the music industry and Bollywood are one and the same.
 In fact, many aspiring artists and actors have been turned down because of Bollywood’s iron grip on the entertainment industry.
 The majority of successful music is from large companies, not small indie artists.

 But TikTok has fought poverty by providing tremendous opportunities for those who had none.
 Gathering a fanbase attracts sponsorships as well as attention from movie studios.
 There are many stories of Indians in poverty who rose to Bollywood fame through TikTok.
 Not only does TikTok subvert the grip that large companies like T-Series have on the entertainment industry, but they also provide opportunities for aspiring artists and actors.